 The first Risk Discount factor is always the time-value of money at the time that your valuation is done.
-This is also called the Risk-Free Rate.
-We use a variety of means to determine the current time-value of money, but you are relatively safe using the 10-Year Treasury Bill rate as published weekly (in the Wall Street Journal and online).
-This factor defines the expectation of erosion of the value of the dollar over time. $1,000 paid to you today has inherently more buying power than $1,000 guaranteed to be paid to you in one year and even more than $1,000 promised to be paid to you in two, three or more years from now.
+We use a variety of means to determine the current time-value of money, but you are relatively safe using the 10-Year Treasury Bill rate as published weekly in the Wall Street Journal and online.
+This factor defines the expectation of erosion of the value of the dollar over time.
+One thousand dollars paid to you today has inherently more buying power than $1,000 guaranteed to be paid to you in one year and even more than $1,000 promised to be paid to you in two, three or more years from now.
 If you sell something to someone for $1,000 per year for three years payable at the end of each year, and the time-value of money is 10%, the current (present) value of the three thousand dollars is a touch less than $2,500 discounting the payment at the end of the first, second and third years.

-The Risk Factor Matrix that we use in our valuation process (and is included in the Agency Valuer) provides you with almost 200 specific risk factors separated into 17 major risk categories that add or subtract risk from the value of an agency.
-While the average risk discount in agencies is about 15% (inclusive of time-value of money and normal risk factors in agencies with no extraordinary exposures or issues), specifically working through the Risk Factor Matrix permits us to determine how high the risk to value is in your agency (or in the agency you are valuing).
+The Risk Factor Matrix that we use in our valuation process, and is included in the Agency Value, provides you with almost 200 specific risk factors separated into 17 major risk categories that add or subtract risk from the value of an agency.
+While the average risk discount in agencies range between 12% and 20% inclusive of time-value of money and normal risk factors in agencies with no extraordinary exposures or issues, specifically working through the Risk Factor Matrix permits us to determine how low or high the risk to value is in your agency or in the agency you are valuing.

 The 17 major categories that we assess in our valuations are:

 9. Organizational Structure

 11. Personnel Quality

 14. Size and Stability

 16. Automation and Other Agency Systems

 17. Marketing & Sales